 Yes of course, we are always happy to share our sessions with little sisters and brothers!

 What foods are offered as snacks?

-We offer a healthy snack each day including a carbohydrate and fruit or vegetable and a choice of milk or water.
+We offer a healthy snack each session including a carbohydrate and fruit or vegetable and a choice of milk or water.
 Typical examples might be bread sticks and hummus with chopped apples and grapes or weetabix with banana and blueberries or a wrap filled with grated cheese and fresh peas and lettuce picked from our garden (and grown by the children).
 If your child has an intolerance or allergy we will discuss this with you and will take measures to ensure they are not brought into contact with the allergen.

 How can I tell if my child is progressing?

 Every time you collect your child a staff member will give you a brief summary of what your child has been doing that session.
 Should you wish to discuss anything in more detail staff would be very happy to arrange a mutually convenient time for both parties.

 Each child has a key worker who will try to get to know your child a little better and they will maintain a profile of your child over their time with us.
 This will include photographs, examples of their work and notes on experiences and achievements.
 In August 2018 we set up an online Learning Journal so that both parents and children can access this information at any time.
-Staff will explain this online journal with you in great depth once your child has been officially enrolled into playgroup.
+Staff will explain this online journal with you in more depth once your child has been officially enrolled into playgroup.
 Alongside this, all children moving on to another setting will also receive a written report prior to their exit.